Texas DWI Legal Costs

 Prior Convictions: Second or third DWI offenses escalate to more serious charges with mandatory jail time, increasing attorney fees by 50-100%.
 The Texas Department of Transportation reports repeat offenders face significantly harsher penalties.

-Accident Involvement: DWI cases with property damage, injury, or fatality transform into felony intoxication assault or manslaughter charges, with legal costs ranging from $15,000 to $50,000+.
+Accident Involvement: DWI cases with property damage, injury, or fatality transform into felony intoxication assault or manslaughter charges, with can involve significantly more complex legal work compared to non-injury cases.

 County Jurisdiction: Metropolitan areas like Houston, Dallas, and Austin generally have higher attorney fees than rural Texas counties due to cost of living and court complexity.